 Alumni Lofts is housed in one of the most prominent buildings in Cincinnati’s Over The Rhine Neighborhood, the former School for Creative and Performing Arts, Alumni Lofts is one of the most unique apartment communities Downtown Cincinnati has to offer.
 While maintaining all of the original charm of this early 1900’s school, including: original chalkboards, Rookwood Pottery drinking fountains, mosaic tile hallway floors and marble staircases, this property will enjoy all the modern features you would expect from a brand new apartment building.
-Alumni Lofts will feature Studio, One Bedroom, Two Bedroom and Loft Style units.
+Alumni Lofts features Studio, One Bedroom, Two Bedroom and Loft Style apartments.

 For nearly a century the school served the students of Cincinnati, one of which happened to be future President William Howard Taft.
 Soon after he was elected, he gave a speech and laid an original cornerstone of the five story building you see today.
 Woodward High School was designed by architect Gustav Drach and was one of the most modern buildings of its time.
 Amenities included flushing toilets, central heating, two swimming pools and a series of ornate Rookwood pottery fountains.
 The stained glass window honoring William Woodward, dates back to 1855 and is located on the second floor landing in the lobby.